COVID Safety Information

 Repeated episodes of diarrhea within the last 24 hours.

-Chills, loss of appetite, unusual fatigue, and/or lingering headache.
+Chills, loss of appetite, unusual fatigue, numbness of mouth, and/or lingering headache.

 A significant amount of nasal discharge, particularly if the discharge is yellow or greenish in color.